mchang16-auth/docs/articles/quickstart/backend/webapi-owin/03-troubleshooting.md

 In terms of validating a JWT, there are various things to consider:

 1. **Is the token well-formed?** In other words, is this token conforming to the structure of a JSON Web Token (JWT)?
-To get more information on the structure of a JWT, please refer to [this section on the structure of a JWT](/jwt#what-is-the-json-web-token-structure-)
+To get more information on the structure of a JWT, please refer to <a href="/jwt#what-is-the-json-web-token-structure-" target="_blank">this section on the structure of a JWT</a>

 2. **Has the token been tampered with?** The last part of a JWT is the signature.
 The signature is used to verify that the token was in fact signed by the sender and not altered in any way.